zmon1010/kendo-ui-core/docs-aspnet-mvc/vs-integration/upgrade-wizard.md

 On the next page, the Wizard lists all projects from the solution that use Telerik UI for ASP.NET MVC.
 This enables you to choose the projects that will be updated and the version to which they will be upgraded.

 It is recommended to upgrade all projects to the selected version.
+The Compatibility button will invoke the [Upgrade API Analyzer tool](http://docs.telerik.com/aspnet-mvc/vs-integration/upgrade-api-analyzer):

 > **Important**
 >